tenpy/tenpy/doc/intro/model.rst

               - \mathtt{J} (c^{\dagger}_i c_j + c^{\dagger}_j c_i)

 is fully determined by the term :math:`c^{\dagger}_i c_j` if we demand that Hermitian conjugates are included automatically.
-In TeNPy, whenever you add a coupling using :meth:`~tenpy.models.model.CouplingModel.add_coupling()` or :meth:`~tenpy.models.model.MultiCouplingModel.add_multi_coupling()`, you can use the optional argument `add_hc` to automatically create the Hermitian conjugate of that coupling term.
+In TeNPy, whenever you add a coupling using :meth:`~tenpy.models.model.CouplingModel.add_coupling()` or :meth:`~tenpy.models.model.MultiCouplingModel.add_multi_coupling()`, you can use the optional argument `plus_hc` to automatically create the Hermitian conjugate of that coupling term.

 Additionally, in an MPO, explicitly adding both a non-Hermitian term and its conjugate increases the bond dimension of the MPO, which increases the memory requirements of the :class:`~tenpy.networks.mpo.MPOEnvironment`.
 Instead of adding the conjugate terms explicitly, you can set a flag `add_hc_to_MPO` in the :class:`~tenpy.models.model.MPOCouplingModel` parameters, which will ensure two things: